Department of Environmental Science and Policy

 Students who focus on energy take courses in energy efficiency, renewable energy, and energy systems, in addition to their ecological and environmental courses.

 Applied Ecology is the study of interrelationships between organisms and their environment, within the context of seeking to understand and mitigate the impacts of human activities on those systems.
 Students are provided with the core science background necessary to conduct environmental field and laboratory research.
-Students then gain familiarity with specific ecological systems, concepts, and methods through courses such as Water Quality Assessment, Forest Ecology, Wetlands Ecology, Field Methods, Environmental Entomology, Limnology and Plant Ecology.
+Students then gain familiarity with specific ecological systems, concepts, and methods through courses such as Water Quality Assessment, Forest Ecology, Wetlands Ecology, Field Methods, Environmental Entomology, and Limnology.

-Applied ecology courses are laboratory-intensive and quantitative, a major goal being the acquisition of advanced skills in utilizing analytical tools - such as statistical software, mapping applications and geographic information systems (GIS).
+ESP courses tend to be laboratory-intensive and quantitative; a major goal being the acquisition of advanced skills in utilizing analytical tools - such as statistical software, mapping applications and geographic information systems (GIS).
 This combination of a strong science core with applied environmental technologies allows an Environmental Science graduate to pursue either graduate study in the sciences or immediate entry-level employment with an environmental engineering firm, government agency or non-governmental organization.